Meet the Artists 2021

 Violinist/ChinaXuan Yao began to learn violin at age four, studying from 2004-2010 with Weijian Tang in the middle school of the Central Conservatory of Music in Beijing.
 While in Beijing, Xuan was actively performing as soloist, in string quartet, piano trio and was an assistant concertmaster of Chinese Youth Symphony Orchestra.
 In 2010, Xuan was accepted to Temple University in Philadelphia on a full scholarship to study with Professor Eduard Schmieder in his select international violin class at Boyer College in the Center of Performing Arts, receiving Bachelor degree in 2015 and Master degree in 2017.
 A recipient of the Garrigues Scholarship, Xuan currently is DMA student at Temple University, where she is a teaching assistant in Prof. Schmieder studio.
 While in Philadelphia, she performs actively as a chamber musician and in Symphony in C. Xuan is a prize-winner of national competitions in her native China including First Prize of Hunan Province Soloist Competition in 2002, First Prize of Chinese Junior New Artist competition, and Grand Prize of Changsha Soloist competition (2003).
 In USA, she received 2nd prize in Pi Kappa Lambda Competition in 2017 and was a First Prize winner of Young Talents World Festival of Performing Arts in 2018.
 Xuan performs in numerous international music festivals, including Mozarteum Salzburg and Summit Music Festival in New York.
 This is her second season with iPalpiti.

 Bassist/USAJustin Smith is an aspiring double bassist from Smithtown, NY with a goal to a professional career as an orchestral musician.
-He began playing the double bass at age 8, continuing his studies at The Juilliard School pre-college division, and now is a fourth-year student in The Juilliard college division, working with Professor Eugene Levinson.
-He is recipient of the Ann S. Alderman & Harold Alderman Scholarship, Homer & Constance Mensch, and Jim Wargowsky Scholarships.
+He began playing the double bass at age 8, continuing his studies at The Juilliard School pre-college division, later to receive his Bachelor of Music from Juilliard, and now is a second-year master’s student in The Juilliard College Division, working with Professor Eugene Levinson.
+Justin studied at Juilliard as a recipient of the Ann S. Alderman & Harold Alderman Scholarship, Homer & Constance Mensch, and Jim Wargowsky Scholarships.
 Since acceptance into the College Division at Juilliard, Justin was offered a mentoring position in the Juilliard Pre-College Orchestra, where he continues to mentor and teach Pre-College students today.
-Outside of Juilliard, Justin has worked with Nassau Pops, Gilbert & Sullivan Light Opera Company of Long Island, The World Youth Alliance, and also as a session musician.
-Justin also was granted a full scholarship to both the Miami Music Festival, and Summit Music Festivals.
-Justin is a laureate of numerous competitions, including the Bottesini International Competition in Italy in 2017.
-In the same year he became a winner of the Camerata Artists International Competition and gave a solo recital in Merkin Hall, New York.
-For the past three seasons Justin participated in the Summit Music Festival Chamber Orchestra under direction of the Maestro Schmieder who invited him to the iPalpiti.
-This is his second season with iPalpiti.
+Outside of Juilliard, Justin has worked with Nassau Pops, Gilbert & Sullivan Light Opera Company of Long Island, and is currently the general manager and music director for the School of Rock in Port Jefferson.
+Justin was invited to iPalpiti by Maestro Schmieder in 2018, after working with him at the Summit Music Festival in New York.
+During his seasons at SMF chamber orchestra, Justin also served as the Residential Advisor and Artistic Coordinator for the festival, where was granted a full scholarship.
+Justin is a laureate of numerous competitions, including the Bottesini International Competition in Italy in 2017, and in the same year he was a winner of the Camerata Artists International Competition where he gave a solo recital in Merkin Hall, New York.
+This is his fourth season with iPalpiti.

 Critics around the world say